futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

 evaluation of its sub-expressions cannot make it a redex. `Right (1 + 5)` isn't a redex (`Right` is a constructor for the `Either` type) and it cannot be made one if the sub-expression `1 + 5` is evaluated.
 Does that mean we have to unwrap the sub-expression in order for it to be evaluated?
-Not necesserily.
-We could force the evaluation of the sub-expression before we wrap it:
+Not necessarily.
+We have a few options, namely forcing the evaluation of the sub-expression before we wrap it:

 ```
 ƛ let !x = let !y = 1 + 5 :: Int in Right y